 Chilliwack Coliseum is a 5,000 seat facility with two NHL-sized rinks, a multi-purpose meeting room, professional locker rooms, full food and beverage service, a pro shop and fitness facilities.

 The Chilliwack Landing Leisure Centre features amenities for everyone to enjoy including a family leisure pool, therapeutic pools, and a competition pool.
 There is also a fitness area, aerobics studio and physiotherapy services on site.

 The Leisure Centre also has a restaurant, outdoor water playground, sport court for basketball or street hockey, sand volleyball court and an all-ages skateboard park.

-The Chilliwack Family YMCA offers a wide variety of programs to help individuals and families grow and thrive.
+The Bob Chan-Kent Family YMCA offers a wide variety of programs to help individuals and families grow and thrive.
 Programs include aquatics, kids camps, child and family development, child care, education and training, health and fitness, and youth engagement.